macbusenius/Artificial-Intelligence/README.md

   Artificial Intelligence and Machine Learning
 </h1>

+Within this repository there are past and present projects from two of my undergrad classes listed below.
+In addition to these classes is a project section including projects I am currently working on in my spare time.

 - **Classes Included**: ENSE 496AC Artificial Intelligence/ ENSE496ACD Machine Learning
 - **Projects**: !!
 TO BE UPDATED !!